subelsky/casperjs_exercises/README.md

 Exercise 2
 ----------
 * Rewrite the `follow.js` code to run with Casper.
+There's a sample answer in the `js/solutions` directory of this project.
+No peeking unless you're stuck!

 * Modify `googlelinks.js` or `follow.js` to take a screenshot of the results page and save as a `png` file using Casper's [capture method](http://casperjs.org/api.html#casper.capture).

 Exercise 3
 ----------
 * Write a basic site availability tester for one of your current projects using Casper's [Tester module](http://casperjs.org/api.html#tester.assert).
 Check out [this example](https://github.com/n1k0/casperjs/blob/master/samples/googletesting.js) for inspiration.
+You can run `echo $?` after Casper finishes to see an exit code (0 if the tests all pass; otherwise 1);

+* There's also a solution for this exercise in `js/solutions`; again, no peeking!

 Extra Credit Exploration
 ---------------------------